keikhcheung/khc-jekyll-tailwind/_posts/project/2020-02-01-chamrousse.md

 ![Paper mock-ups for accommodation reservation](/static/img/project/chamrousse03-2.jpg)

 # Hands-on
-With regard to the identified use cases, we appled card sorting to re-shuffle the architecture and gradually standardised navigation paths.
+With regard to the identified use cases, we applied card sorting to re-shuffle the architecture and gradually standardised navigation paths.
 We produced quick and dirty paper mock-ups for testing our **🔀 user flow**.
 We iterated our design according to testers' feedback.
 We put ski resort visitors' concern to our highest priority, but also retained a seasonal touch for summer activities.

 At the same time, our graphic designers refreshed Chamrousse Tourism Office's **visual identity** and aligned it across the online interfaces we produced.
 This gave a fresh, energetic yet calming look. 😄